 All the above focuses on how to assess an individual property, but for this kind of modelling it’s very difficult to produce a meaningful portfolio-level answer any other way.
 So whether modelling a mortgage book, a real estate investment trust, or the operating assets of a company, the specific locational context of each asset needs careful consideration.

-To bring this to life, we can compare this bottom-up approach to the aspiration of many organizations looking to create postal code-level databases of climate risk.
+To bring this to life, we can compare this bottom-up approach to the aspiration of many organisations looking to create postal code-level databases of climate risk.
 The smart way to do this is to aggregate climate data on the basis of the individual property risk profiles in the postal code; the alternative is to create an average of some kind over the land mass, regardless of where properties are located, which will likely skew the view of risk (for example, no one would build a house in the river that flows through the middle of the postal code).

 Similarly, properties built in an area which is known to be riskier today should be built to a higher standard of resilience to that peril.
 This can be as simple as using more nails on roof tiles in windy areas, or as dramatic as building houses on stilts in flood-prone areas.
 One can therefore readily see the dangers of under- or over-reporting risk that arises without understanding how risk and property design interact.

-It’s very important for an organization to arrive at its own view of what climate risks need to be modelled, rather than to accept a data vendor’s view, which will likely align to its own product.
+It’s very important for an organisation to arrive at its own view of what climate risks need to be modelled, rather than to accept a data vendor’s view, which will likely align to its own product.